n8ta/Herpetology/README.md

-# README
+# Herpetology
-HerpetologyPro is a WIP tool to teach people to identify herps based on their photos.
+HerpetologyPro is a *beta* tool to teach people to identify herps based on their photos.

 I aim to make this a largely crowd sourced project with users uploading their own photos and contributing to the pages on each species.
 The live version is hosted @ [herpetology.pro](https://herpetology.pro) when ready for launch.
 Get in touch with me if you are interested in contributing to this project.
 Or feel free to submit a PR.

+This project is an exercise in wheel building all forms, games, models, etc, except auth are homegrown.

 # Conventions
 - Code should use specie vs species to differentiate the plural, I know that's it's not technically correct but rails heavily relies on singular/plural.
 Same for genus vs genera etc.